Blue-Beaker/mte_patches/README.md

 #### RF/FE Compatibility
 (Disabled by default) Simply make BuildCraft works with RF/FE.
 #### Enforce Power Limits
-Apply the transfer rate limits to kinesis pipes.
+(Disabled by default) Apply the transfer rate limits to kinesis pipes.
 Also limits how much power can be stored in it.

 ### Moar Tinkers
 #### Disable Mining Boost when Sneaking